American with 13-meter nails breaks world record and reveals why she hasn’t cut them in 25 years

 — I think my nails are pretty.
 To someone else they might not be, but to me they are,” Diana said.

 According to the Guiness organization, the last time Diana cut her nails was in 1997.
 Twenty-five years ago, she stopped the habit because of the death of her daughter Latisha.
-When the girl was 16 years old, she suffered an asthma attack in her sleep and could not resist.
+When the girl was 16 years old, she suffered an asthma attack in her sleep and couldn’t resist.

 – My [outra] daughter called me and said ‘mom, Tisha won’t wake up.’
 That was the worst day of my life,” said the record holder.